freeboub/EthicSearch/README.md

 ### Who do I talk to? ###

-* This software has been done by Olivier Bouillet under beerware licence v42
+* This software has been done by myself under beerware licence v42
-* contact: freeboub@gmail.com